samarth261/ai-mad-lad/games/tag-me-if-you-can/README.md

 - **F / Freeze Burst button** – Fire a ring of freezing bullets around the player.
 Hitting the AI freezes it for a few seconds.
 - **Browser refresh** – Restart the game after a Game Over.
-- **D** – Deploy a holographic decoy that lures the AI for three seconds.
-- **E** – Release a Temporal Echo that retraces your last two seconds of movement.
-If the echo touches the AI, it freezes for a moment (9‑second cooldown).

 ## Collectables and Boosts